Joseph Smith Mansion House

 At one point Smith had installed a bar, but quickly reversed his action at the request of his wife, Emma.
 In January 1844, Smith leased the hotel to Ebenezer Robinson, who continued to operate it.

-The mummies and papyri from which the Book of Abraham was derived were also displayed to visitors in the mansion house for 25 cents.
+The mummies and papyri from which the Book of Abraham is claimed to be derived were also displayed to visitors in the mansion house for 25 cents.

 Prior to the completion of the Nauvoo Temple, Smith performed some temple ordinances in the Mansion House.

 After Smith and his brother Hyrum were killed in Carthage Jail in June 1844, their bodies were displayed in the Mansion House, where approximately ten thousand people viewed the bodies on June 29.
 George Q. Cannon constructed the Smiths' death masks in the house.

 Emma Smith and her children continued to live in the Mansion House.
 After Emma Smith married Lewis C. Bidamon in 1847, they lived in the house until 1869, when they moved to the Nauvoo House.
 In the 1890s, the hotel wing of the home was removed.

 In 1918, Frederick A. Smith, Joseph Smith's grandson, deeded the Mansion House to the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church).
-The Mansion House is still owned by the RLDS Church, which is now called the Community of Christ, and it operates the house as a historical site and a tourist museum.
+The Mansion House was owned by the RLDS Church (now known as the Community of Christ) until 2024, and was operated as a historical site and a tourist museum.
 The Mansion House is part of the Nauvoo Historic District, a National Historic Landmark.
+On March 5, 2024, it was announced that The Church of Jesus Christ of Latter-day Saints purchased the Mansion House as well other historic properties and artifacts from Community of Christ.